Eris-Margeta/dircontxt/README.md

 -   **Structured Manifest**: Generates a clear directory tree with unique IDs for every file and folder, enabling efficient navigation by the LLM.
 -   **Token Efficiency**: Intelligently detects and excludes binary files, replacing their content with a simple placeholder to save valuable context window space.
+-   **Clipboard Integration**: Instantly copy a project's entire context to the clipboard for immediate use with an LLM, leaving no files behind.
 -   **Automatic Versioning & Diffing**: Automatically versions each snapshot and, upon detecting changes, generates a concise diff file that highlights additions, modifications, and removals.
 -   **Hierarchical Ignore System**: A powerful three-tiered ignore system (`.gitignore`-like syntax) provides precise control over which files are included in the snapshot.
 -   **Cross-Platform**: Written in C with a simple `Makefile` for easy compilation on POSIX-compliant systems like macOS and Linux.